RaviniKuruppu/Python-basic/README.md

 # Python-basic
 Basic of python

-This contains basic Python programs for beginners
+This contains sample codes for basic Python programs.